dopedao/dope-monorepo/packages/api/README.md

 ## Architecture

-The service is a golang microservice which uses [gqlgen](https://github.com/99designs/gqlgen) to generate a graphql api.
+Our API service is written in golang which uses [gqlgen](https://github.com/99designs/gqlgen) to generate a graphql api.
 The graphql api is bound automatically to the db model which is managed by [ent.go](https://github.com/ent/ent).
 Smart contract bindings and event handlers are generated from abis using [ethgen](https://github.com/withtally/synceth).

 You can learn more about the graphql <> db auto binding [here](https://entgo.io/docs/tutorial-todo-gql).

+There are two services in this API, the indexer; and the API HTTP Server.
+The Dope Wars API auto-scales, and the indexer uses a single instance taking advantage of [App Engine manual scaling](https://cloud.google.com/appengine/docs/standard/go/how-instances-are-managed).

 ### Adding a smart contract